 Stevia is extremely sweet, so that a little bit goes a long way.
 It is especially useful in recipes that include fruit or fruit juice.
 I think it makes a better-flavored lemonade than when using sugar to sweeten.

-Unlike artificial sweeteners, stevia is actually good for you!
+Unlike artificial sweeteners, stevia is actually good for you (unless it is GMO)!
 It has no calories and is very low on the glycemic index scale, making it suitable for use by diabetics.
 And it may even improve insulin sensitivity for those who are insulin resistant.

 Using Stevia in Recipes